microsoft/winget-cli/doc/specs/#980 - Apps and Features entries version mapping.md

     DisplayVersion: 10.0.0.4
 ```

-For manifest with only 1 ARP version, the only ARP version will be both the minmum and maximum version of the ARP version range.
+For manifest with only 1 ARP version, the only ARP version will be both the minimum and maximum version of the ARP version range.
 The Winget index will record the ARP version range(if present in the manifest) in its internal VersionTable.
 During indexing, Winget will make sure ARP version range does not collide with each other within a same package.

 ### How Winget maps ARP version to Winget version